jump-dev/Convex.jl/README.md

 You might have to restart Julia.
 Please file an issue in case you run into problems during installation.
 We'll be glad to help!

-You can also add and use any solver in [JuliaOpt](https://github.com/JuliaOpt) for LPs or MILPs.
+You can also add and use any solver in [JuliaOpt](https://github.com/JuliaOpt), including GLPK, CPLEX, Gurobi, and MOSEK, for LPs or MILPs.
 For more information on solvers see the solvers section below.

 ## Basic Types